SpeakersPURA Syndrome 2022 Virtual Conference | June 10–13 & 18, 2022

 Amanda is the President of the PURA Syndrome Foundation.
 She is a Licensed Clinical Mental Health Therapist who owns a private practice in Charlotte, NC.
 Amanda is passionate about the rare disease community, previously serving as the Director of Fundraising for the PURA Syndrome Foundation, founding and leading the Annual World Rare Disease Day Rally of Charlotte, and serving as a founding member of the Rare and Undiagnosed Network of Charlotte (RUNCharlotte).
 She has represented the PURA Syndrome Foundation at various conferences hosted by Global Genes, NORD, and the EveryLife Foundation.
 In addition to her rare disease advocacy work, she previously worked for and volunteered at the Mecklenburg County Jail and serves as an Elder at her home church, Avondale Presbyterian.
 Amanda’s daughter, Taylor, was diagnosed with PURA Syndrome in 2018 at the age of 2.5.

-Caroline Thorpe is a qualified English teacher who has been teaching in Spain for over 20 years.
+Caroline is a qualified English teacher who has been teaching in schools in Spain for over twenty years.
 When she began her career she became aware of the many diverse needs in education and encountered opportunities and challenges.
 She directed her focus and specialized in special education needs and began studying and exploring psychology and cognitive behavioral therapy.
 She has focused a great part of her career on helping children develop emotional awareness and self-knowledge which led her to developing her own programme on this, which allows teachers to be able to implement it directly in their classrooms.